LandonLunsford/Orichalcum-Alchemy/readme.md

 <br>

 ### Coming Soon
-1. Decreased memory footprint by incorporating linked lists
-2. Migrate XML/JSON config file readers to configure your alchemist in a way not seen in any other AS3 IoC solution
+1. Migrate XML/JSON config file readers to configure your alchemist in a way not seen in any other AS3 IoC solution
-3. User guide
+2. User guide